ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 ## Goal:
 Goal is to add information about the variables that are specified for data items in a dataset to enhance discovery and evaluation of the dataset.

+### Approach
+- Use relevant schema.org terms in describing variables whenever possible
+- Determine what new extensions to schema.org may be necessary to effectively describe variables --  There are some well-established and maintained ontologies available to clarify the contents of a variable description, these need to be accessible online to use.
+Developing and adopting these is out of scope for schema.org.

 ### For discovery
 - Variable name, and description are basic information that should always be included.
 - A URI from some known authority that uniquely identifies the variable can greatly improve interoperability and avoid ambiguity in identifying the variable.